imranhasan22/handbook_imran/android.md

     - `fitEnd` - scale the image to fit within the view and align it to the bottom right.
     - `fitCenter` - scale the image to fit within the view and center it.
 - `android:adjustViewBounds` - adjust the bounds to maintain the aspect ratio.
 Possible values are true or false.

+Always try to use `png` images while working with android studio.
 ## RatingBar
 - `android:numStars`: Sets the number of stars in the RatingBar.
 - `android:rating`: Sets the initial rating of the RatingBar.